IsaacScript/isaacscript/docs/directory-structure.md

 This is the root directory of your project.
 It won't actually be called `project`; it will instead be named after your mod.

-If you want to track your project in [Git](https://git-scm.com/), this directory will be the root of the Git repository. (`isaacscript` does not automatically initialize a Git repository; you have to do that on your own with `git init` or `git clone`.)
+If you want to track your project in [Git](https://git-scm.com/), this directory should be the root of the Git repository. (`isaacscript` does not automatically initialize a Git repository; you have to do that on your own with `git init` or `git clone`.)

 <br />